Sas2k/Lemon/docs/versioned_docs/version-1.3.0/tutorial/tutorial-part-4.md

-# Tutorial Part 4: Storing the requests and Displaying them as Posts
+# Part 4: Storing the requests and Displaying them as Posts

 In this part, we're going to store the requests, and then we're going to display them. as pages.